LNWR George the Fifth class 2013 Prince George: Construction

 Only one 20th century LNWR locomotive exists, meaning there are virtually no spare parts in existence.
-Thus the whole build will have to be from scratch.
-The Trust has acquired genuine auxiliary fittings including an LNWR whistle which came off a 0-6-2 tank.
+Thus the whole build has to be from scratch.
+The Trust has acquired genuine auxiliary fittings including an LNWR whistle which came off a Special tank being scrapped.
 A presentation of the whistle took place on the footplate of Hardwicke at the 2012 Railfest at York.
-The front frames are being cut at Corus Steel, Cradley Heath in the West Midlands.
-Whilst detailed calculations are made to allow the rear portion to be cut, work is continuing on the smokebox with the frames expected to be erected during 2015.
+Sadly, the whistle was badly damaged in its removal, such as to make it unusable.

+Frame plates have been cut, and the cab and front end assemblies mounted with the running plates for public exhibition.
+It is currently at Crewe Heritage Centre.

+The Trust is a member of the Main Line Steam Builders' Group, sharing information and ideas, with Ricardo Rail, the Approvals body as advisors.

 Project future

-The Trust has stated it will cost between £1.5 and £2 million to complete Prince George.
+It will cost between £1.5 and £2 million to complete Prince George.
 Funds are being raised through private donation and sponsorship of parts.
 Raising the necessary capital is done through having a presence at events, giving talks and generating publicity through the media.
-The Prince is Born is a Trust noted strapline.